ApiLogicServer/Docs/docs/index.md

 API Logic Server **differentiates** from traditional approaches:

-* Unlike Frameworks, API Logic Servers preserves full flexibility and standard Dev Tools, with **automation** to eliminate weeks-to-months of complex development.
+* Unlike Frameworks, API Logic Server creates **complete microservices** (APIs and App in a customizable project), **including logic automation.**.
+You're ready to run.
+With frameworks, you're ready to code -- weeks-to-months of complex development.

 * Unlike Low Code, API Logic Server provides **logic automation,** and preserves the **framework flexibility.**

     * For systems providing update, logic automation is critical.
 It's nearly half the effort.
 The promise of Low Code *requires logic automation.*

-* Unlike basic GenAI, API Logic Server creates **complete microservices** (APIs and App in a customizable project), **including logic automation.**
+* Unlike basic GenAI, API Logic Server creates **complete microservices** (APIs and App in a customizable project), **including logic automation.**  You have working software.
+With GenAI, you have a database.

 <details markdown>